ankaAR/bestiario5e/_creatures/nagpa.md

 ***Paralysis (Recharge 6).*** As a bonus action, the nagpa forces each creature within 30 feet of it to succeed on a DC 20 Wisdom saving throw or be paralyzed for 1 minute.
 A paralyzed target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Undead and constructs are immune to this effect.

-***Spellcasting.*** The nagpa is a 15th-level spellcaster.
+***Lanzamiento de conjuros.*** The nagpa is a 15th-level spellcaster.
 Its spellcasting ability is Intelligence.
 A nagpa has the following wizard spells prepared:
-* Cantrips (at will): chill touch, fire bolt, mage hand, message, minor illusion
+* Trucos (a voluntad): chill touch, fire bolt, mage hand, message, minor illusion
 * 1st level (4 slots): charm person, detect magic, protection from evil and good, witch bolt
 * 2nd level (3 slots): hold person, ray of enfeeblement, suggestion
 * 3rd level (3 slots): counterspell, fireball, fly